 Downtown Master Plan

-On May 26, 2009, Asheville City Council accepted the Downtown Master Plan, a vision for the future development of Downtown Asheville.
+In 2009, Asheville City Council accepted the Downtown Master Plan, a vision for the future development of Downtown Asheville.
 The plan addresses issues of development, culture, and historic preservation across five “neighborhoods” of Downtown.
 An online version of the plan is available here.

 Map Asheville, recognized as an Outstanding New Media by the International Economic Development Council in 2008, offers users a variety of mapping features.
 MapAsheville includes Crime Mapper, a service that allows users to view up-to-date crime statistics; Development Mapper, which contains information about large-scale development projects; and Priority Places, an interactive map focused on economic development projects; among others.